The Best Time to See the Northern Lights in Iceland

 …in the countryside

-Stay at an Icelandic countryside accommodation for a few days to maximise your chances of seeing the Northern Lights away from the city lights.
+Stay at an Icelandic countryside accommodation for a few days to maximize your chances of seeing the Northern Lights away from the city lights.
 Enjoy the warm atmosphere of an Icelandic farm, get to know the locals, explore nearby natural attractions by day and hunt for the Northern Lights by night.

 Northern Lights over Skógafoss Waterfall